sachinprasanna7/Petri-Net-Based-Verification-of-Adaptive-Traffic-Light-Control-with-AIMD-Algorithm/README.md

 ## Petri Net Model

 The Petri-net model as described in the paper is attached below.
 It can also be found in the folder `Paper` and by opening the `petrinet.pdf`.
-The XML code can be found in `petrinet.xml`
+The XML code for displaying the model on TimeNet is available in `petrinet.xml`.

 ![Petri-Net Model](Paper/petrinet.jpg)